 903.1 Highway Signing General Information

 This article provides additional standards for design and application of traffic control devices in Missouri.
 This article is not a substitute for engineering judgment.
 It is the intent that the provisions of this article be standards for traffic control devices installed, but not a legal requirement for their installation.
-The need for a traffic control device will be based on the engineer's judgment and of their knowledge of its need.
+The need for a traffic control device will be based on the engineer's judgment and knowledge of its need.

 The standards, guidance and options this article relates directly to the signing installed within the right of way of highways maintained by MoDOT.

-The districts are responsible for proper review of signing plans for accuracy, to ensure that standards are met and that deviations from the standards are justified.
+The districts are responsible for proper review of signing plans for accuracy, to ensure that standards are met and deviations from the standards are justified.

 Any traffic control device design or application provision contained in this article shall be considered to be in the public domain.
 Traffic control devices contained in this article shall not be protected by a patent, trademark, or copyright except for the Interstate Shield and any other items owned by FHWA.